newsuk/AyeSpy/README.md

         "label": "homepage",
-        "cropToSelector": ".flickity-slider", // crop the screenshot to a specific selector "removeElements": ["#ad-header"], // remove elements that are not static on refresh such as adverts "viewports": [{"height": 2400, "width": 1024, "label": "large"}], "cookies": [
+        "cropToSelector": ".flickity-slider", // crop the screenshot to a specific selector "removeElements": ["#ad-header"], // remove elements that are not static on refresh such as adverts "zeroOpacityElements": [".is-delayedImage"] // set zero opacity on elements, content will be still there but not visible
+        "viewports": [{"height": 2400, "width": 1024, "label": "large"}], "cookies": [
           {